High Speed Current Collection Project

 Re-building and Maintenance

-Over the three years of the HSCC test programme the overhead equipment was re-built several times to represent different types.
+Over the latter years of the HSCCP test programme from 1978-83 the scaled overhead equipment was re-built several times to represent different types of equipment, i.e. trolley wire (a single contact wire only), stitched equipment (as used extensively on the high speed lines in France) and Mk4 equipment (with higher tension in the cables).
 Representative bridge and level crossing wire gradients were also included in the 'scaled' equipment.

-It's freezin up here Another view showing the Drewry Car with HSFV4 in tow.
+Another view showing the Drewry Car with HSFV4 in tow.
 It could manage a light load such as this.
-I well remember that the heaters in the Drewry Car caused running water inside on the single glazed windows on cold winter's days.
+I well remember that the gas heaters in the Drewry Car caused running water inside on the single glazed windows on cold winter's days.

-Nice in the sunshine On another visit to the test track - this time in the summer.
+Nice sunny day On another visit to the test track - this time in the summer.
 This view shows the Drewry Car in the vicinity of 114 MP with the working platform extended to the cess side.
 The hydraulic tower is retracted.

 Now when I nod my head...
 A close up of the work - here some unidentified piece is being sawn by the author whilst a colleague assists - on a nice sunny summer's day.